refinedev/refine/.changeset/grumpy-apricots-fix.md

 Due to the [nature of React](https://react.dev/learn/rendering-lists#why-does-react-need-keys), components are not unmounted and remounted again if props are changed.
 While this is mostly a good practice for performance, in some cases you'll want your component to re-mount instead of updating; for example, if you don't want to use any of the previous states and effects initiated with the old props.

-The `<Authenticated />` component has this kind of scenario when its used for page level authentication checks.
+The `<Authenticated />` component has this kind of scenario when it's used for page-level authentication checks.
 If the previous check results were used for the rendering of the content (`fallback` or `children`) this may lead to unexpected behaviors and flashing of the unwanted content.

 To avoid this, a key property must be set with different values for each use of the `<Authenticated />` components.
 This will make sure that React will unmount and remount the component instead of updating the props.